 Editor’s note: this is #2 in a series of articles focused on training advice for Zwifters.
-In each article, coaches bring their experience their experience to the table and answer a single question.
+In each article, coaches bring their experience to the table and answer a single question.
 Here is this week’s…

 Many cyclists are trying to lose a few pounds as they transition out of the winter holidays.
-What simple advice would you give to someone who is a overweight and wanting to drop some of their extra baggage?
+What simple advice would you give to someone who is overweight and wanting to drop some of their extra baggage?

 Rob Manning, Tailwind Coaching